TAMUCC Engineering · Senior Design 2025

 Harbors and marinas require constant debris management to protect vessel hulls, propellers, and infrastructure.
 ADDRAR handles routine surface debris autonomously.

-• Keeps marina channels clear
+• Keeps marina channels clear without crew dispatch

 A Deployable Solution for Coastal Texas